google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Added Security.allowDomain() to allow loaded plugins to script the player
 - Added addClip(clip, index) to the API, index is optional
 - Possibility to view videos without metadata, using clip.metaData: false
+- Now the player's preloader uses the rotating animation instead of a percent text to indicate the progress of loading the player SWF.
+You can disable the aninamtion by setting buffering: false

 Bug fixes:
 - The preloader sometimes failed to initialize the player